Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 Written by Sneha Kashyap, Content and PR Executive | Conscious Consumption and Tech Trends

-Last updated on 25 February 2026
+Last updated on 18 June 2026

 Ever wondered how to transfer an eSIM to a new phone or only just realised why it’s so important to do? eSIMs are still relatively new, so whether you’re switching to a new iPhone or moving between Apple and Android, transferring an eSIM correctly is crucial so you don’t lose mobile service.
+The process is fairly straightforward, although the exact steps vary depending on what phone you have and your network provider.

 Jump to the relevant section: